Home Gutters and Drainage Calculations for Central Indiana

 Drainage Calculation for Indianapolis

-NOAA states that the most intense five-minute burst of rain that’s likely over a 10-year period for Indianapolis is 0.617 inches.
-Inches per hour for our calculations is then 0.617 x 12, or 7.4 inches.
+NOAA states that the most intense five-minute burst of rain that’s likely over a 10-year period for Indianapolis is 0.618 inches, selecting the Indianapolis WSFO AP location.
+Using that number to calculate inches per hour is then 0.618 x 12, or 7.4 inches.

-Let’s choose a home with a footprint of 850 square feet.
-With a roof pitch of 8-in-12, the pitch factor is 1.1, or a 10% increase over a flat roof.
+Let’s start with a home footprint of 850 square feet.
+With a roof pitch of 8-in-12, the pitch factor is 1.1, which is a 10% increase over a flat roof.
 That brings the roof watershed to 935 square feet.
 Multiplying the maximum rainfall intensity for one hour of 7.4 by 935 yields a drainage capacity of 6,919 square feet.
 That fits within the capacity of a six-inch K-style gutter at 7,960 square feet.
-The builder will also need to take into consideration the pitch of the gutter, the number of downspouts, and their size and shape.
+The builder will also need to take into consideration the pitch of the gutter, the number of downspouts, as well as their size, shape, and position.

 Drainage Away From the Foundation

-Critical elements of the drainage system at that point will be extensions of the downspouts moving the water in the desired direction away from the basement or crawl space.
-In addition, your home’s landscape should be graded to move the water away from the foundation.
+Critical elements of the drainage system at that point will be downspout extensions that move the water away from the basement or crawl space.
+In addition, your home’s landscape should be graded to a slope that moves the water away from the foundation.
 Installing basement waterproofing solutions or crawl space encapsulation can greatly limit any chance of flooding.

 The Costs of Home Flooding